andrewbeaton/ansible-macos-dock-setup/README.md

 # Ansible macOS Dock Setup

 Manages the applications displayed on the macOS dock, such as which applications to display and in what order.
-Tested on both macOS Catalina and macOS Mojave.
-Note the applications locations have changed in macOS Cataline

 ## Information